exc-5d7f9489de5a2c25a559d9d2

 Community Fellowship

-Two-year Community Fellowships are awarded to recent college graduates with the linguistic skills, passion, and cultural competency to work with diverse immigrant communities.
+Three-year Community Fellowships are awarded to recent college graduates with the language skills, passion, and cultural competency to work with diverse immigrant communities.

 Defining our future.